 WHY DOES THE JEEP NEED BETTER LIGHTS OFF ROAD?

-So with some careful measuring with a piece of scrap ground wire bent to shape, the location of this recess was determined with enough accuracy to drill the fenders:
+As a result of some careful measuring with a piece of scrap ground wire bent to shape, the location of this recess was determined with enough accuracy to drill the fenders:

 Here's how we accomplished this off-road lighting upgrade on our Jeep JK: